Back to Blog

 You might be thinking "what is Alan on about and what is geo-arbitrage?".
 The simple explanation; it is the opportunity for the currency you earn money in to be spent at a higher leverage somewhere else in the world.
 For example a pad Thai in London will be between £10-£15 whereas a pad Thai in Chiang Mai on the street will be £1 roughly!
 Your money goes further in different parts of the world.
 I’m going to be writing more about this in the future.

-We arrived in Charleston, South Carolina at the beginning of March to run a pop-up business school!
-I had met Shawn Jenkins whilst we were on the Chautauqua in Greece in 2018 and we made an agreement to bring Popup Business School to help the community in Charleston.
+We arrived in Charleston, South Carolina at the beginning of March to run a Rebel business school!
+I had met Shawn Jenkins whilst we were on the Chautauqua in Greece in 2018 and we made an agreement to bring Rebel Business School to help the community in Charleston.

 This was the culmination of months of planning!
-It felt really good to be back at the Popup Business School and to see Sean McHugh running the event so well.
+It felt really good to be back at the Rebel Business School and to see Sean McHugh running the event so well.

 Whilst Sean was running the event I recorded several episodes of my new podcast the Rebel Entrepreneur and in between helped different people with their businesses.
 The venue was incredible and there were some amazing businesses started and support.